 Professional practice

-Amy is on the A Panel of Junior Counsel to the Crown (the Attorney General’s Public International Law Panel).
-She is a member of the BIICL PIL Advisory Panel, a mentor for the ASIL Women in International Law Program, project member of the European Legal Institute project on Climate Justice, and was previously a Board Member of the YPILG as well as Assistant Editor of the European Human Rights Reports.
+Amy is a member of the BIICL PIL Advisory Panel, a mentor for the ASIL Women in International Law Program and a project member of the European Legal Institute project on Climate Justice.
+Previously, Amy taught PIL at Cambridge University, was a Board Member of the YPILG and was also Assistant Editor of the European Human Rights Reports.

-Amy’s recent speaking engagements include at the ITLOS Workshop for State Legal Advisors (2024) and the London International Law Conference (2024, 2022 and 2019).
+Amy’s recent speaking engagements include at the ITLOS Workshop for State Legal Advisors (2024) and the London Conference on International Law (2024, 2022 and 2019).

-She is co-author of the fourth edition of Law of the Sea (Churchill, Lowe and Sander: 2022), and contributing author to The Cambridge Companion to the International Court of Justice (ed.
+In addition to being co-author of the fourth edition of Law of the Sea (Churchill, Lowe and Sander: 2022), Amy is contributing author to The Cambridge Companion to the International Court of Justice (ed.
 Parlett and Esposito: 2023).
-Amy recently co-authored two articles (with Sean Aughey) entitled ‘Intervention before the ICJ: A practical guide’ (2022) and ‘Deep Seabed Mining: The Critical Juncture that we should all be talking about’ (2023).
+She co-authored two articles (with Sean Aughey) entitled ‘Intervention before the ICJ: A practical guide’ (2022) and ‘Deep Seabed Mining: The Critical Juncture that we should all be talking about’ (2023).
 Other notable publications include a contribution in the Max Planck Encyclopedia of International Law (2022), a paper in AJIL Unbound (2019) on professional conduct before the ICJ and a chapter on arbitration in ‘International Employment Disputes’ (Sweet and Maxwell, 2019).

 Chambers and Partners UK Bar, 2025: International Human Rights Law